Lithium iron phosphate: Comparison

-The major differences between LFP batteries and other lithium ion battery types is that LFP batteries contain no cobalt (removing ethical and economic questions about cobalt's availability) and have a flat discharge curve.
+The major differences between LFP batteries and other lithium-ion battery types is that LFP batteries contain no cobalt (removing ethical and economic questions about cobalt's availability) and have a flat discharge curve.

 LFP batteries have drawbacks, originating from a high electronic resistivity of LFP, as well as the lower maximum charge/discharge voltage.
 The energy density is significantly lower than LiCoO_{2} (although higher than the nickel–metal hydride battery).

 Lithium cobalt oxide based battery chemistries are more prone to thermal runaway if overcharged and cobalt is both expensive and not widely geographically available.
 Other chemistries such as nickel-manganese-cobalt (NMC) have supplanted LiCo chemistry cells in most applications.
 The original ratio of Ni to Mn to Co was 3:3:3, whereas today, cells are being made with ratios of 8:1:1 or 6:2:2, whereby the Co content has been drastically reduced.

 LiFePO4 batteries are comparable to sealed lead acid batteries and are often being touted as a drop-in replacement for lead acid applications.
 The most notable difference between lithium iron phosphate and lead acid is the fact that the lithium battery capacity shows only a small dependence on the discharge rate.
 With very high discharge rates, for instance 0.8C, the capacity of the lead acid battery is only 60% of the rated capacity.
 Therefore, in cyclic applications where the discharge rate is often greater than 0.1C, a lower rated lithium battery will often have a higher actual capacity than the comparable lead acid battery.
 This means that at the same capacity rating, the lithium will cost more, but a lower capacity lithium battery can be used for the same application at a lower price.
-The cost of ownership when considering the lifecycle further increases the value of the lithium battery when compared to a lead acid battery.
+The cost of ownership when considering the lifecycle further increases the value of the lithium battery when compared to a lead acid battery., but they have much poorer performance at lower temperatures, as covered in the section on effects of temperature.